Land Use Assessment Program

 Real property owners who wish to apply for land use assessment for the first time must submit an application along with the required fee by the filing deadline.
 Applications are available online, in our office, or we'll be glad to mail you one.

-First-time Land Use applications and Renewal applications must be submitted by Thursday, November 1, 2018.
-Applications submitted after the deadline - November 1, 2018 through December 5, 2018, are subject to a $300 per parcel late filing fee along with the standard filing fee of $125 plus $1 per acre.
+First-time Land Use applications and Renewal applications must be submitted by November 1st.
+Applications submitted after the deadline but between November 2nd and December 5th are subject to a $300 per parcel late filing fee along with the standard filing fee of $125 plus $1 per acre.
 No first-time applications or renewal applications will be accepted after the December 5th deadline.

 Assistance is available either over the telephone or in our office.
 In order to manage workloads and reduce waiting time for assistance, please call 703-737-8557 to schedule an appointment or to speak with a staff member.